 Unsurprisingly, it tends to be the older generation who thinks more about wills and plans ahead.
-This is perhaps short sighted.
+This is perhaps short-sighted.
 A young adult with children or who has a company pension saving may leave behind substantial sums of money.

 No one likes talking about death and no one wants to consider what will happen after their own death.
-However, it is extremely important in todays society that you expressly state your wishes, such as wanting your great nephew to have your pocket watch, or your friendly neighbour to be entrusted with your dog.
+However, it is extremely important in today’s society that you expressly state your wishes, such as wanting your great nephew to have your pocket watch, or your friendly neighbor to be entrusted with your dog.
 In a will, you can stipulate if you wish to be buried or cremated.
 Where you want your remains to be placed.
 All very personal matters which unless expressly stated in a will, may not be adhered to.
 If you die without a will, these wishes may not be followed through at all.

 If you have no known surviving family members the law states that all property will be turned over to the Crown.
-This means that the entire property of a deceased person will belong to the Queen.

 Why don’t you want to write a will?
 The cost of arranging a Will is not the money pit everyone believes that it is.
-Solicitors fees are generally capped for the writing of Wills and usually a fixed price will be quoted before you proceed to instruct.
-The process is not time consuming and can usually be completed within a few days.
+Solicitors’ fees are generally capped for the writing of Wills and usually a fixed price will be quoted before you proceed to instruct.
+The process is not time-consuming and can usually be completed within a few days.

-You could of course try to save yourself some money and “go it alone” by preparing your own will.
-Despite there being many products on the market today, “Draft your own Will” or “Will drafting Kits”, the law in relation to “Wills” is very precise and provides a prescriptive list of the basic requirements to draft a legally enforceable will.
-Any variation of the rules will render the will as void meaning if you die the will has no effect.
+You could, of course, try to save yourself some money and “go it alone” by preparing your own will.
+Despite there being many products on the market today, “Draft your own Will” or “Will drafting Kits,” the law in relation to “Wills” is very precise and provides a prescriptive list of the basic requirements to draft a legally enforceable will.
+Any variation of the rules will render the will as void, meaning if you die the will has no effect.
 Do you really want to take the risk with all of your property?
-Always best therefore to seek professional help.
+Always best, therefore, to seek professional help.